sachioross/aem-content-builder/README.md

 ## Context

 This package is to be used as the bases for creating customized content building systems.
-This package will maintain consistency with release (AEM Core Components)[https://github.com/adobe/aem-core-wcm-components], however the expectation is that implementors will use this package as a basis and then create extensions of the core components in a similar manner to how AEM projects structures using core components.
-See the (examples)[./examples/] folder for details on usage.
+This package will maintain consistency with release [AEM Core Components](https://github.com/adobe/aem-core-wcm-components), however the expectation is that implementors will use this package as a basis and then create extensions of the core components in a similar manner to how AEM projects structures using core components.
+See the[examples](examples/) folder for details on usage.

 ## Usage Notes

 The target of this framework is to enable rapid development of new content creation and migration tools.
-Single or multi-value property setting, setting of properties and content (e.g. adding under `jcr:content`), and the actual POSTing of data; are accounted for in the (AbstractComponent)[./components/AbstractComponent.js].
-The (AbstractPage)[./components/AbstractPage.js] adds the ability to add components, as would be expected in an AEM Page.
+Single or multi-value property setting, setting of properties and content (e.g. adding under `jcr:content`), and the actual POSTing of data; are accounted for in the [AbstractComponent](./components/AbstractComponent.js).
+The [AbstractPage](./components/AbstractPage.js) adds the ability to add components, as would be expected in an AEM Page.

 While this framework can be used independently to help perform automated content creation within an AEM system as part of a testing or local-development workflow, it was designed to support content migration from legacy systems where the only sufficient option was to parse existing data (in most cases, HTML).
-As-such, the (AbstractComponent)[./components/AbstractComponent.js] provides the `parse` function.
+As-such, the [AbstractComponent](./components/AbstractComponent.js) provides the `parse` function.
 This method is not implemented in the AbstractComponent.
 Any implementation that intends to use this method is expected to implement this method for each component created.

 It is expected that the `parse` method can handle all needs of the component to dynamically set the required properities.
 In most cases, the expected flow for migration-related content build would be: